 Challenge Event #4 – Cross Country

 This event challenges the robot to travel several hundred yards toward an unseen goal point with buildings and trees and other objects in the way.
-There is a time limit of 1 hour and the course will be laid out such that the expected straight line path will be approx. 1000 feet.
+There is a time limit of 1 hour and the course will be laid out such that the expected straight line path will be approx. 25, 50 or 100 feet [determined by event organizers so contest can be run in multiple types of venues].
 Robots can travel at whatever speed they prefer, as long as they are safe.

 Scoring is based on distance from the goal point to when the robot stops.
 Shortest distance wins.
 Unofficially, scoring also includes favoring of the shortest run-time to complete the course; say in contrast to the robot that took the entire 1 hour to complete the course.

 The course is defined by the start and goal points, which will be made available to the builders 1 hour before the start of the event.
 Google Earth lat/long coordinates (or via a hand-held GPS reading device) will serve as the reference for the start \ goal markings.
 The GPS course points will be marked by 18 inch orange traffic cones.
 Builder entry of these GPS points is the only information allowed to be programmed into the robot.
 The builder is not permitted to enter intermediate waypoints.
 Also prohibited are pre-programmed maps or object location inputs.

 Robots that lack vision can and should still compete and do well.
 Robots that lack good navigation, obstacle detection or all-terrain skills will likely get lost or stuck.